 All states and territories provide for 13 years of formal school education.
-Typically, schooling commences at age five, is compulsory from age six until at least the completion of Year 10, and is completed at age 17 or 18.
-Primary education, including a pre-Year 1/Foundation Year lasts for either seven or eight years and is followed by secondary education of six or five years respectively.
+Typically, schooling commences at age 5, is compulsory from age 6 until at least the completion of Year 10, and is completed at age 17 or 18.

 For national reporting purposes, primary education comprises a Foundation year followed by Years 1-6 in New South Wales, Victoria, Queensland, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory.
 Primary education generally comprises a Foundation year followed by Years 1-7 in South Australia.